AndiH/PhD/README.md

 The plots and graphs and other visualizations I've done for my thesis and talks

 ## Programming
-Scripts and other small code snippets for programming
+Scripts and other small code snippets for programming.
+Also my collection of ROOT shell aliases, making your life a little easier.

 Everything is pretty much CC BY-SA-NC.